 - Fitness Programs for Older Adults

 Fitness programs for older adults have been trending across Australia over the last year and this looks set to continue into 2023.
 The concept of ‘active ageing’ has taken a stronghold as older generations seek to feel physically and mentally stronger, as well as maintain their independence.
-We recently talked about Fitness for the Elderly in our blog ‘Where Can a Career in Health and Fitness Take You in 2022’.
 You can also find out more about our courses for Older Adults Health and Fitness here!

 - Functional Fitness Training